-But something else happened accidentally and I got a cool photo as a result.
+In addition to a single hotshoe mount flash also used a overhead room light and got an interesting photo as a result.
 Has that ever happened to you before?
-You try to take use a certain photography technique and you achieve a surprisingly cool photo, almost by accident.
+You try to take use a certain photography technique, things don't go as planned, and you get a really different photo, almost by accident.

 The photo of the set-up above was taken with my point and shoot camera and it's pop-up flash, so you can't really see the effects of the spotlight hanging above the table on my subject or background.

 I attached my Canon 20D equipped with an 85mm f-1.8 lens and three Opteka lens extension tubes to one of my tripods.
 You can see that my electronic flash was off to the side and aimed toward the center of the background only and not at all at my subject.